If you’re human, you’ve probably struggled with anxieties of not...Read More

 I work to provide a warm, nonjudgmental place to work on whatever patients are struggling with.
 I also try to laugh a lot in therapy; after all, work that’s fun is more effective!

 I am a licensed clinical psychologist, assistant professor at Brown University, and writer about parenting, work, and relationships.
-In my work, I draw on scientific research, clinical experience, and my real life experiences with two tiny superheroes who provide me with constant inspiration (at the times when they aren’t providing an ulcer).
-Learn More →
+In my work, I draw on scientific research, clinical experience, and my real life experiences with three small superheroes who provide me with constant inspiration (at the times when they aren’t providing an ulcer).